What's happening in Senate House

 Work has started in Senate House to build the new two-storey food court.
-To maximise safety and minimise the impact of the Senate House construction work and site traffic on Woodland Road, the end of St Michael’s Park will close to vehicles from the rear of Senate House to Woodland Road, from 14 August.
+To maximise safety and minimise the impact of the Senate House construction work and site traffic on Woodland Road, the end of St Michael’s Park has closed to vehicles from the rear of Senate House to Woodland Road.

 Vehicles can still use the road as far as Senate House and can access Osborne Villas and the University Day Nursery via St Michael’s Hill.
-Pedestrians and cyclists will have full access.
+Pedestrians will have full access.

 For further information visit Campus Heart, and if you have questions please email firstname.lastname@example.org

 How long will the road be closed?

 We anticipate the road will need to be closed until Summer 2020.

 Six public parking bays within the road closure zone will be suspended.